nic-obert/rusty-vm/oxide/oxide TODO.md

 - [ ] eventually, implement compiler directives
 - [ ] eventually, add better type inference for array elements
 - [ ] add compile-time array bounds check for known index operations
-- [ ] add warnings for casting references to different-sized types
+- [ ] add warnings for casting references to different-sized types. is_castable_to returns an enum that specifies why it cannot be cast
 - [ ] implement tuples
 - [ ] main function
 - [ ] lifetimes?